"In a career spanning more than 40 years, designer Arthur Shackleton has nurtured many of the Emerald Isle’s botanical gems"

 Read Arthur's feature profile by Jeff Book in Flower Magazine's Spring 2019 here .

-He has contributed to the design and maintenance of a wide variety of Irish gardens, large and small including Ashford, Dromoland and Glin Castles, Lyons Demesne, Coolmore Stud and all of Sheik Mahomed's Irish studfarms, Airfield House in Dundrum and Butler House in Kilkenny.
+Arthur has contributed to the design and maintenance of a wide variety of Irish gardens, large and small, including Ashford, Dromoland and Glin Castles, Lyons Demesne, Coolmore Stud and all of Sheik Mahomed's Irish studfarms, Airfield House in Dundrum and Butler House in Kilkenny.

 In 1999, Arthur transformed two derelict farm buildings and their accompanying land outside Abbeyleix, Co.
-Laois, into his own prized garden, Fruitlawn.
-The garden is open to the public by appointment.
-The garden, which includes plants from his father's garden at Beech Park in Clonsilla, was called "enchanting" for its "billowing borders and quiet corners" by The Irish Garden Magazine, and has received visitors from around the world.
+Laois, into his own garden.
+Arthur shares Fruitlawn with artist Carol Booth and grows in the garden a wide selection of plants originally from his father, David Shackleton’s garden at Beech Park in Clonsilla.
+It has been called "enchanting" for its "billowing borders and quiet corners" by The Irish Garden Magazine, and has received visitors from around the world.